 Have you begun segmenting leads for your website?
 You’re starting to see some traction with generating leads.
-It’s exciting to see a growing interest in your business, services and/or products.
+It’s exciting to see a growing interest in your business, services, and products.

 But not keeping organized can be problematic.
 It’s not uncommon for businesses to use many tools to capture and engage their prospects.
 At first, it might seem manageable.
 But it can quickly get out of hand as you generate more and more leads.